 For example, if your company was registered in England and Wales, the new registered office address must be in England or Wales.

 Your address will not officially change until Companies House has registered it.

 Other changes you must report

 You must tell HMRC if:

-- your business’ contact details change - for example, your name, business name or your personal or trading address
+- your business’ contact details change - for example, your name, gender, business name or your personal or trading address

 - you appoint an accountant or tax adviser